 What happens after a nomination

 The Honours Committee will review your nomination.
-You’ll get an acknowledgement - but you may not hear anything else for 12 to 18 months.
-All nominees will be checked by various government departments to make sure they’re suitable for receiving an honour.
+You’ll get an acknowledgement but you may not hear anything else for 12 to 18 months.
+Nominees are checked by various government departments to make sure they’re suitable for receiving an honour.
 This may include checks by HM Revenue and Customs.

-Please note: An award is not guaranteed, you should not tell the person that you’ve nominated them for an honour in case they’re not awarded it.
+An award isn't guaranteed; you shouldn't tell the person that you’ve nominated them for an honour in case they’re not awarded it.